carlosp420/nymphalidae_diversification/MS.md

 on the estimated ages for all the nodes.
 We achieved this by running a BEAST analysis and forcing a fixed topology (our MCC tree) so different branch lengths were allowed.
-We randomly selected 1000 trees from the posterior distribution of trees after burning and replaced each of the trees with the MCC tree to create a thousand sets of 1000 trees.
+We randomly selected 1000 trees from the posterior distribution of trees after burning (supp. mat.
+07) and replaced each of the trees with the MCC tree (supp. mat.
+08) to create a thousand sets of 1000 trees.
 We plotted the relationship between width of confidence intervals and the number diversification splits inferred across more than 95% of the posterior distribution of trees.